dbernard/dbernard.github.io/_posts/2024-12-27-what-is-healthy-experimentation.md

 ---
 layout: post
-title:  "Laying the Foundation: What is Healthy Experimentation?"
+title:  "1.
+Laying the Foundation: What is Healthy Experimentation?"
 date:   2024-12-27
 categories: experimentation
 ---